![]() |

 Errors can sometimes be confusing.
 When an application uses the library incorrectly, or when there are problems in a data file being uploaded with BCP, the message returned by FreeTDS can sometimes be misleading.
 In the latter case, it's often necessary to examine the log file to understand what went wrong.

 If you are accustomed to programming with other database servers, you may be surprised when you first encounter this aspect of the TDS protocol.
 When a TDS server—be it by Microsoft or Sybase—responds to a query, it may send a result set to the client.
-The server does not construct a complete result set first, unless it needs to (say, to execute an ORDER BY clause).
-Instead, it sends the rows as they're selected/formed, in real time (if you will).
-Likewise, the client libraries do not read all the rows from the server before making them available to the client application.
+The server sends the rows as they're selected/formed, in real time (if you will).
+The client libraries make the rows available to the client application as they arrive.

 The client library is tightly coupled to the server; they are synchronized, share state information.
 The server requires the client either to read all the results from a query, or to indicate that no further rows are desired i.e., to issue a cancellation.
 Until one of those two things happens, the server will not accept new queries on that connection.
 It will complain about "pending results".